Louisiana lawmakers debated high-profile issues this session

 BUDGET

-Lawmakers were putting the finishing touches on a more than $30 billion state operating budget for the financial year that begins July 1 boosts spending on public schools, colleges, health services, foster care and public safety programs.
-Gov. John Bel Edwards' push to boost spending on public elementary and secondary schools by $140 million won legislative support.
-Teachers will get a $1,000 pay raise, support workers will see their salaries grow by $500, and districts will get an extra $39 million in discretionary money.
+Lawmakers passed a $30 billion state operating budget for the financial year that begins July 1 that boosts spending on public schools, colleges, health services, foster care and public safety programs.
+Gov. John Bel Edwards' push to increase spending on public elementary and secondary schools by $140 million won legislative support.
+Teachers will get a $1,000 pay raise, support workers will see their annual salaries grow by $500, and districts will get an extra $39 million in discretionary money.

-More than $400 million in unspent cash from Louisiana's better-than-expected tax collections was expected to win passage to pay for roadwork, coastal protection and public college programs, among a long list of approved spending plans.
+More than $400 million in unspent cash from Louisiana's better-than-expected tax collections will pay for roadwork, coastal protection and public college programs, among a long list of approved spending plans.

 ABORTION